-Each prerequisite course above must consist of at least three (3) SEMESTER credit hours (unless otherwise noted).
+Each prerequisite course above must consist of at least three (3) SEMESTER credit hours .
 All coursework identified above must be current within eight (8) years of admission to the program.
-The deadline for finishing prerequisite coursework for the class entering in August, 2014 is June 15, 2014.
+The deadline for finishing prerequisite coursework for the class entering in August is June 30th.
 These are minimum program requirements.
 All prerequisites must be completed with a grade of B- or better.
 For courses where separate grades are assigned for lecture and laboratory sections, the candidate must receive a grade of B- or better for BOTH lecture and lab.
 For applicants enrolled at institutions that use a QUARTER system, credit hours are converted such that five (5) quarter hours = three (3) semester hours.
+There are many factors involved in the holistic selection process, including but not limited to: cumulative undergraduate (or completed graduate) grade point average, cumulative science grade point average, personal experiences, writing sample, reference letters, familiarity with the PA profession and the University, problem solving and teamwork.